SAP SE – Annual report – 31 December 2018

 - Where sales prices for an offering are not directly observable or highly variable across customers, we use estimation techniques.
 For renewable offerings with highly variable pricing, these techniques consider the individual contract’s expected renewal price as far as this price is substantive.
 Typically, our cloud subscription offerings follow this approach.
 For non-renewable offerings, these estimations follow a cost-plus-margin approach.

-- For offerings that lack renewals and have highly variable pricing, we allocate the transaction price by applying a residual approach.
+- For offerings that lack renewals, have highly variable pricing, and lack substantial direct costs to estimate based on a cost-plus-margin approach, we allocate the transaction price by applying a residual approach.
 We use this technique in particular for our standard on-premise software offerings.

 We review the stand-alone selling prices periodically or whenever facts and circumstances change to ensure the most objective input parameters available are used.